hainayanda/iOSEatr/README.md

     })
     .asyncExecute()

-//you can even do it asynchronously and all your closure will be executed asynchronously let response : Response? = HttpRequestBuilder.httpGet.set(url : "http://your.url.here")
+//you can even do it synchronously and all your closure will be executed synchronously let response : Response? = EatrRequestBuilder.httpGet.set(url : "http://your.url.here")
     .addHeader(withKey : "SOME-HEADER", andValue : "header_value")
     .addParam(withKey : "param_key", andValue : "param_value")
     .set(onTimeout : {